It’s essential to start every Web site development project by understanding the role of SEO in the project.

 Being the 25th site to present a set of articles on a given topic won’t get you anywhere.
-You need to do something different.
+It would help if you did something different.
 Figure out what that is, and then map that into your site architecture.

 Getting your SEO started at the beginning of a Web site project is essential to success.
-It’s better, and cheaper, to take the time to do it right, than to take the time to do it over.
-While this column was tailored to new site development projects, you can modify it to apply to updating existing sites.
+It’s better and cheaper to take the time to do it right than to take the time to do it over.
+While this column was tailored to new site development projects, you can modify it to update existing sites.

 Review the site and determine how you would like to structure it and how you would like to market it.
 Then back up and consider the Web development costs and the impact of changing a Web site that the search engine has already learned quite a bit about (not something to be taken lightly).